-Departmental facilities are located in the Hoffberger Science Building (HS).
+Departmental facilities are located in the Julia Rogers (JR) Building.
 We make no distinction between teaching and research facilities; students are encouraged to use the equipment for faculty/student collaborative research and independent study projects, as well as to utilize the equipment to conduct regular laboratory experiments.

 Machine Shop-Hoffberger Science Building, HS-B21

 The department has established a workable small size machine shop for the support of research and teaching laboratories, the departmental observatory, and student-faculty projects.
 The machine shop has a medium-size milling machine, a small lathe, a vertical band saw, and a vertical drill.

 Atomic Force Microscope (AFM) is used by the Chemistry and the Physics/Astronomy departments for student/faculty collaborative research projects in materials science, surface science, physical science, and biochemistry.
 Purchase of the AFM system was made possible by the funding from the National Science Foundation (NSF-DUE-CCLI grant # 0088172, P. I.'s Dr. Scott Sibley and Dr. Sasha Dukan).
 Goucher College Innovation Grant funding enabled the P.I.'s to obtain the LiquiScanTM upgrade that gave the departments ability to study nanostructures and biomolecules.